ksmin23/my-aws-cdk-examples/memorydb/vector-search/README.md

 All MemoryDB clusters run in a virtual private cloud (VPC).
 You need to EC2 instance or Cloud9 in your VPC to access MemoryDB clusters.
 Also either EC2 instance or Cloud9 must be given a proper security group such as `memorydb-client-sg` created in the stack above.

-:information_source: The `username` and `password` is stored in the [AWS Secrets Manager](https://console.aws.amazon.com/secretsmanager/listsecrets) as a name such as `MemoryDBSecret-xxxxxxxxxxxx`.
+:information_source: The `username` and `password` are stored in the [AWS Secrets Manager](https://console.aws.amazon.com/secretsmanager/listsecrets) as a name such as `MemoryDBSecret-xxxxxxxxxxxx`.

 ### Connect to Amazon MemoryDB using Redis command line interface